rombue/homepage/index.md

 My current project,
-[Algorithms and Proofs as Sources of Understanding in Mathematics](./https://data.snf.ch/grants/grant/222039.html), aims at providing the basis for an epistemology of algorithms.
+[Algorithms and Proofs as Sources of Understanding in Mathematics](./https://data.snf.ch/grants/grant/222039.html), aims at providing the basis for a general epistemology of algorithms.

 As a collaborator on the project
 [Origins of Contemporary European Thought 1837–1938](./https://www.unige.ch/lettres/philo/recherche/inbegriff/ocet.html)